wiki-Bird/bypass-paywalls-chrome/README.md

 ### Changes:

 This is an updated version of [iamadamdev's bypass-paywalls-chrome](https://github.com/iamadamdev/bypass-paywalls-chrome), which closed PRs sometime in 2024.
+This fork aims to update the original, while maintaining the same design principles.
 The following is a list of changes made:

 - Added searching to options modal